HillJustin/HillJustin.github.io/publications/index.md

 ## Book Reviews

-* *The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World,* by Antony Loewenstein (New York: Verso Books, 2024) in *Janus Unbound: Journal of Critical Studies*, Forthcoming [2025].
+* *The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World,* by Antony Loewenstein (New York: Verso Books, 2024) in *Janus Unbound: Journal of Critical Studies*, Vol. 4, no. 2, July 2025.
 Dedicated to Margaret Kay-Alana Calhoun Turner.

 <br>